Polynyas, CO2, and Diatoms in the Southern Ocean

 Polynyas, areas of open water surrounded by ice, form in areas where the wind blows the ice away or where warm water moves up from lower depths and melts the ice cover.
 "It's really difficult to get the models to form polynyas in the right locations, and the biology is very dependent on that," said Arrigo.
 When sea water freezes, it discharges salt into the ocean.
 Therefore, Arrigo's ocean circulation model uses sea ice concentration data to calculate salt and heat balances in the ocean, measurements that are essential to simulating water movement.

-A long time-series of sea ice concentration data from microwave sensors, available from the National Snow and Ice Data Center DAAC, enabled Arrigo to examine how variations in sea ice cover affect biology.
+A long time-series of sea ice concentration data from microwave sensors, available from NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC), enabled Arrigo to examine how variations in sea ice cover affect biology.
 "We used the microwave data to help explain patterns we see in biology," said Arrigo.
 "Surprisingly, much of the productivity in the Southern Ocean is going on in the ice, not in the water."

 Satellite data are an essential ingredient in Arrigo's primary production models, which use light, nutrients, and phytoplankton chlorophyll to estimate biological productivity.
-To determine phytoplankton concentrations, the research team analyzed ocean color data obtained from the Goddard Space Flight Center DAAC.
+To determine phytoplankton concentrations, the research team analyzed ocean color data obtained from NASA's Goddard Earth Sciences Data and Information Services Center (GES DISC).
 Ocean color data are collected by satellite sensors that can distinguish variations in ocean color caused by chlorophyll and other plant pigments undetectable by the human eye.Arrigo was intrigued to find that productivity in the Southern Ocean is higher than originally believed.
 "It's always been a paradox, because prior estimates of annual primary production in the Southern Ocean were insufficient to support the existing Antarctic food web," he said.
 The team's large-scale model projected productivity in the Southern Ocean to be four to five times higher than previous estimates made using in situ data.

 According to Arrigo, biological responses to predicted changes in ocean dynamics have been poorly understood, but understanding the relationship between phytoplankton community structure and ocean dynamics is an essential part of modeling climate change.
 "For the first time, we can include the effect of this shift in phytoplankton species dominance in our large-scale models," said Arrigo.